KIRSTEN ELIZABETH KEISTER

 I spent 5 semesters working for Return Design, months which gave me a solid background in design principles and in working with clients.
 Return Design was an excellent opportunity to get hands-on experience and design mentorship.
 From the first semester, interns meet with clients, go through multiple rounds of design revisions as part of the creative process, and have the opportunity to work one-on-one with the director.

-Click the image to the right to view Grant's work
+Click the image to the left to view Grant's work

 WORK